epicweb-dev/epic-stack/docs/deployment.md

 ### Optional: Connecting to your production database

+The location of the sqlite database is kinda funny.
+The real location is in `/data/litefs/dbs/sqlite.db`.
+However, during development you connect to it via the fake filesystem managed by LiteFS so it can propagate any changes to your database to all replicas.

-The sqlite database lives at `/data/sqlite.db` in the deployed application.
+So to connect to your database, you'll want to connect to it at `/litefs/sqlite.db` in the deployed application.
 Because it is SQLite, you cannot connect to it unless you're running a command-line session on the machine.
 You can do this using `fly ssh console`.
 The Dockerfile simplifies this further by adding a `database-cli` command.
 You can connect to the live database by running `fly ssh console -C database-cli`.

-To connect to the deployed database from your local machine using Prisma Studio, you can utilize Fly's ﻿`ssh` and ﻿`proxy` commands.
+To connect to the deployed database from your local machine using Prisma Studio, you can utilize Fly's `ssh` and `proxy` commands.

 - Run in one terminal the command to start Prisma Studio on your desired Fly app
   ```sh